 We recently noticed a pattern: Members from the engageSPARK tech team meet all over Asia, in a semi ad-hoc fashion.
 What does that have to do with an ice cream truck?
-I’ll explain that, and why it’s a good thing, and how we’re making a habit out of it.
+I’ll explain that, and why it’s a good thing, and how we’re going to make this an organizational habit.

 There are numerous advantages to be remote: More effective work-life balance and better focus time are among them.
 The challenges are also well-documented: it’s harder to stay in touch, communication skills are a must and so on.
 The lesson that I want to focus on is the need to meet in person.

 Yes, even with a remote team, people need to meet each other in person.
-Companies like Buffer and Gitlab have written at length about why and how.
+Companies like Buffer and Gitlab have written at length about why and how they do company retreats.
 As Gitlab put it in their remote manifesto: “Bond in real life”.
 Similarly to communication, in-person meetings in a remote team are something that don’t happen by accident: You need to make them happen.

 How to do that then?
 One option is: Gather everyone at the same spot at the same time.
 Done.
 And yes, all-hands retreats have their place, but they come with a hefty price tag, in terms of invested time and money.
-For example, Buffer spent about $4300 per person, or a total of $100k, on a single retreat.
+For example, Buffer spent about $4300 per person, or a total of $100k on a single retreat.
 Ouch.
-And I’m pretty sure a couple of people spend weeks preparing that.
+Unless you’re already immensely profitable, you can’t really do those meetings all that often.

-That’s where the ice cream truck comes into play.
+Here’s where the ice truck comes into play.

 Ding, dong, ice cream!
 And whoever hears the bells, walks over.

 That’s what happened to us ever since we went remote.
 Sab and I visited Bangkok, and Botond decided to join.
 Botond and I then met Banx in Singapore.
-Later, Zak and Sab met there, too, and probably end up meeting in Thailand again.
-Bali was another place where engageSPARKler ran into each other.
-Soon, the bells will be ringing in Berlin, Kuala Lumpur and Kathmandu.
+Later, Zak and Sab met in Singapore, and will soon meet in Thailand again.
+Soon, the bells are ringing in Berlin and Nepal.
 Whenever someone is traveling, team members who are nearby try to meet up for a couple of days.
-And that’s awesome.